Zimbredu/Spring-Boot/README.md

 >
 #
-><p>According to official documentation, MapStruct is a code generator that greatly simplifies the implementation of mappings between Java bean types based on a convention approach to configuration.
+ ><p>According to official documentation, <a href=https://mapstruct.org/>MapStruct</a> is a code generator that greatly simplifies the implementation of mappings between Java bean types based on a convention approach to configuration.
 >The generated mapping code uses simple method invocations and is therefore fast, secure and easy to understand.</p>